Is Your Workout Harming Your Teeth?

 The study also analyzed athletes as they were training.
 The results showed that their saliva flow decreased as they reached maximum workload, and it also became more alkaline.

-The dentist who led the study, Dr. Cornelia Frese, concluded that “prolonged endurance training might be a risk factor for oral health” and there was a need for preventive measures to be developed.
+The dentist who led the study, Dr. Cornelia Frese, concluded that “prolonged endurance training might be a risk factor for oral health” and there was a need for preventive measures to be developed against workout harming your teeth.

 Ways to keep teeth healthy while working out

-The study mentioned above didn’t draw any conclusive results on the reasons for very active athletes having more caries and enamel erosion.
-However, there are several things you can do to lessen your risk of developing these problems:
+The study mentioned above didn’t draw any conclusive results on the reasons for very active athletes having more carries and enamel erosion.
+However, there are several things you can do to lessen your risk of workout harming your teeth:

 - Hydrate with water, not sports drinks: Many sports and energy drinks boast high levels of electrolytes, which are good for helping you stay hydrated and energized during a workout.
 However, they also contain high levels of sugars and acid, so can be very harmful to teeth.
 This effect is exacerbated if you sip on the drink throughout your workout, as your mouth doesn’t have a chance to clean itself.
 Plain water is an excellent way to stay hydrated, and you can add a pinch of unprocessed salt and a squeeze of lemon to improve the taste and electrolyte levels.
 Coconut water is another tooth-friendly option (as long as it has no additives).